svisser/ipuz/docs/contributing.rst

     tox

+You can use `coverage`_ to check whether the tests adequately test the code.

 Note that all tests run the public interface (``ipuz.read`` and ``ipuz.write``) to ensure we test both of the following: